-I just love the vibrant hues of these roasted rainbow carrots!
-I think it’s such a nice way to add some brilliant color to a meal.
-Just picture them on a platter on your Thanksgiving table – such a pretty and seasonal addtion to your meal!
+I love the vibrant hues of these roasted rainbow carrots, it’s such a nice way to add some brilliant color to a meal.
+Just picture them on a platter at Thanksgiving – such a pretty and seasonal addition to your table.

 If you need to double this recipe, be sure to use two cookie sheets – you don’t want to crowd the carrots – they won’t cook properly.